Last Reviewed: December 25, 2021

 The ability to target a specific geographic area for new investment strengthens the argument for the use of tax increment financing.
 However, the precise boundaries of that district then become very important.

 Part of the appeal of the use of tax increment financing is that no public vote is required.
 Many states require votes on various types of bond issuance for other public purposes.
-Another advantage decision-makers see is that they can be seen to adhere to their "no new taxes" pledges and still provide additional infrastructure for the community.
+Another advantage for decision-makers is that they can be seen as adhering to their "no new taxes" pledges and still provide additional infrastructure for the community.